 Pacesetters at National Championships

 As a Lake Tahoe native, Marco learned to ski on some of the most legendary terrain in the world.
 With 16 years on the U.S. Ski Team under his belt, Marco has competed in five World Championships and is a four-time Olympian.
-This year, Marco traveled with NASTAR to various Pacesetting Trials, hosted Regional Championships events and he has become a recognizable pacesetter at the NASTAR National Championships.
+Marco has traveled with NASTAR to various Pacesetting Trials, hosted Regional Championships events and he has become a recognizable pacesetter at the NASTAR National Championships.

-A Minnesota native, Claire Brown grew up bashing gates under the lights at Buck Hill before joining the University of Denver Pioneers eventually going on to take home 24 career FIS wins.
+A Minnesota native, Claire Brown grew up racing under the lights at Buck Hill before joining the University of Denver Pioneers eventually going on to take home 24 career FIS wins.
 At the University of Denver, she earned NCAA All-American honors and helped her team win two National Championships.
-After graduating with a degree in finance and marketing, she relocated to Park City and now enters her seventh season at Ski Racing Magazine.
+After graduating with a degree in finance and marketing, she relocated to Park City and now enters her eighth season as Publisher at Ski Racing Media.

 Three-time Olympian and World Cup alpine ski racer, Andrew Weibrecht, grew up in Lake Placid, NY racing on the nearby Whiteface Mountain.
 Nicknamed “the Warhorse” for the way he attacks the mountain, Weibrecht’s speed, control and astounding edge angles landed him on the podium in Vancouver and Sochi.
 His medals are on display at the family-owned hotel in his hometown.
 His love of ski racing continues as he coaches the Dartmouth ski team and attends various NASTAR events throughout the season.
 In the summer, Weibrecht enjoys fishing, golfing, mountain and road biking.